 The Costa Rican subspecies is shorter and lighter than the nominative species.
 It’s up to 10 inches shorter, and half as light.

 It is unique among snakes—not only do they live out at sea, but they can live their whole lives at sea.
 They’ve also made some useful adaptations to help them live in the ocean.

 The yellow-bellied sea snake is a ‘pelagic’ sea snake.
 This means that it’s comfortable in deep ocean ranges, far away from shore.
 They’re the only snake species that can live far away from shore.

 They’re a member of a family of snakes, all of which are sea snakes, that all live out to sea.
 But all other species prefer living around the shore.

 At the same time, they do also live around coasts too.
 They prefer waters between 65 and 70 degrees.
 They’re fully adapted to living at sea.

-They mate, eat, give birth and die under the sea, practically never setting ‘foot’ on land.
+They mate, eat, give birth and die under the sea, practically never coming near land.
 They can breathe up to 33% of their oxygen through their skin, underwater.

 They live at the water’s surface, rather than deep down in the ocean.
 They’re frequently found on smooth-water drift lines, which are ocean movements in a particular direction without large and obvious waves.